ethereum-pocr/ethereum-pocr.github.io/README.md

 ## Initialize VM in cloud
 Assumption of a IaaS approach to be as independant as possible from the cloud providers specificities

-- Span a ubuntu Vm in your cloud provider (here we are using a 1CPU 1Go Mem)
+- Span a ubuntu Vm in your cloud provider (here we are using a 1CPU 2Go Mem)
+Note that a 1CPU/1Go Mem was tried but it shows that after a period of time when there are too much memory work the process silently crash because there is no enough memory.

 - connect to the main user via ssh (here `vmadmin`)